Health insurance in South Africa

 South Africa's healthcare system

 South Africa’s healthcare system is divided into a government-funded public sector and a fast-growing private sector.
-Considered one of the world’s most dynamic healthcare markets, South Africa boasts 422 public and 203 private hospitals.
-A fast-growing medical devices market too.
-9% of GDP is devoted to the health sector.
+South Africa is considered one of the world’s most dynamic healthcare markets.
+South Africa has 422 public and 203 private hospitals.
+It is also one of the world’s fastest-growing markets for medical devices.
+As a result, 9% of GDP is devoted to the health sector.

 How does South Africa's healthcare system work?

-South Africa has a mixed healthcare system.
-80% of the population opt for public-sector care, as the costs are much lower than in the private sector.
-40% of the Ministry of Health’s expenditure is incurred in the public sector, and the government is committed to implementing universal health coverage accessible to all citizens.
-Fees in this sector are very low indeed.
-They vary according to the patient’s salary and the number of medical staff in charge.
-The private sector is the best option for you, as it is more efficient, more technologically advanced and its clinics attract the best doctors in southern Africa.
+Dirstly, the South African healthcare system is a mixed one.
+Indeed, 80% of the population opts for public-sector care, as costs are much lower than in the private sector.
+What’s more, 40% of the Department of Health’s expenditure is incurred in the public sector.
+The government is also committed to universal health coverage, accessible to all citizens.
+Fees in this sector are therefore very low.
+However, they vary according to the patient’s salary and the number of medical staff in charge.
+The private sector is therefore the best option for you, as it is more efficient, more technologically advanced and has excellent, reputable doctors.

 As an expatriate, you are free to choose the insurance that will cover you once you are in France.
-There is no obligation to take out local South African insurance.
-You can also opt for private international insurance.
-If you are employed by a South African company, your company is under no obligation to fund local insurance.
+In fact, there is no obligation to take out local South African insurance.
+If you are employed in South Africa, your company is under no obligation to finance your insurance.

 What vaccinations should I have before moving to South Africa?

-Before your move to South Africa, it’s very important to take stock of all the vaccinations you’ll need before you leave.
-In fact, the WHO, the National Travel Health Network and ourselves strongly recommend that you get vaccinated for :
+First of all, before your expatriation to South Africa, you need to take stock of all the vaccinations you’ll need before you leave.
+In fact, the WHO, the National Travel Health Network and we ourselves strongly recommend that you get vaccinated for :

 - Hepatitis A and B